The-Zenseed-Project/zenseed-tasks/docs/readme.md

 - Visual design system and component library

 ## License
-ZenTasker will be open-source under the MIT License.
+ Zenseed-tasks will be open-source under the MIT License.

 > Join us in building a calm, inclusive, focused productivity tool — from the ground up.